Shopify/react-native-skia/docs/docs/video.md

 | `volume`      | A value from 0 to 1 representing the volume level (0 is muted, 1 is the maximum volume).     |
 | `playbackSpeed` | Adjusts the speed of video playback.                                                      |

-In the example below, every time we tap on the video, we set the video to 2 seconds.
+In the example below, every time we tap on the video, we set the video seek at 2 seconds.

 ```tsx twoslash
 import React from "react";